valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 # Using the Portaal taak Plugin

 The Portaal Taak plugin is used to generate "taak" (task) objects within the Objecten API for a BPMN user task.
-As a result, such tasks can be completed via external applications, such as the NL Portal.
+These tasks can then be completed via external applications, such as the NL Portal.
 This feature empowers Valtimo to assign tasks to other systems that are more adept at performing them.
 Furthermore, it enables users who lack access to the Valtimo frontend to access these tasks.